 HST provides some of our finest Earth-based data on the outer planets.
 Literally hundreds of planetary programs have been carried out using HST.
 All HST products can be found in the Multimission Archive at STScI, MAST, and can be calibrated on-the-fly prior to retrieval using the most current calibration files and algorithims.

 Although the files are reliably archived, the STScI search interface is not well adapted to planetary queries.
-In order to incorporate this rich data collection into the search data base for our planetary science specific search tool, OPUS, the Ring-Moon Systems Node has developed a series of PDS compliant “data sets” of all HST observations of the Outer Planets using ACS, WFPC2, WFC3, STIS obtained since the initial Hubble repair mission.
+In order to incorporate this rich data collection into the search data base for our planetary science specific search tool, OPUS, the Ring-Moon Systems Node has developed a series of PDS compliant “data sets” of all HST observations of the Outer Planets using ACS, WFPC2, WFC3, STIS, and NICMOS obtained since the initial Hubble repair mission.
 We make periodic updates at roughly six month intervals for the active supported instruments.

 Although these “data sets” are PDS compliant, since their primary function is to support OPUS and since STScI periodically improves their calibration pipeline, our “data sets” have not undergone a PDS peer review, and do not contain the final calibrated versions of the data files.